-Stop taking Naprosyn EC and tell a doctor straight away if any of the following side effects happen.
+Stop taking Naproxen Tablets and tell your doctor straight away if any of the following side effects happen.
 You may need urgent medical treatment:

-Serious stomach or gut problems, signs include:
+Serious stomach or gut problems, signs include

-- Bleeding from the stomach, seen as vomit which has blood in it, or bits that look like coffee grounds. - Bleeding from your back passage (anus), seen as passing black sticky bowel motions (stools) or bloody diarrhoea. - Ulcers or holes forming in your stomach or gut.
-Signs include upset stomach, stomach pain, fever, feeling or being sick. - Problems with your pancreas.
-Signs include severe stomach pain which spreads to your back. - Worsening of ulcerative colitis or Crohn's disease, seen as pain, diarrhoea, vomiting and weight loss.
+- Bleeding from the stomach, seen as vomit which has blood in it, or bits that look like coffee grounds Bleeding from your back passage (anus), seen as passing black sticky bowel motions (stools) or bloody distributed. diarrhoea - Ulcers or holes forming in your stomach or gut.
+Signs include upset stomach, stomach pain, fever, feeling or - Problems with your pancreas.
+Signs include severe stomach pain which spreads to your back Worsening of ulcerative colitis or Crohn's disease, seen as pain, diarrhoea, vomiting and weight loss.